Lanhee Chen: Early life and education

-Chen attended John A. Rowland High School, where he founded the Junior State of America (JSA) Chapter in 1992, and was Chapter President through the 1993–1994 academic year.
-Chen was an accomplished speaker and debater in high school, and was one of the top students in California and nationally in the International Extemporaneous speaking and Lincoln-Douglas debate.
+Chen attended John A. Rowland High School, where he founded a Junior State of America (JSA) chapter in 1992 and was the chapter's president through the 1993–1994 academic year.
+Chen was one of the top students in California and one of the top nationally in the International Extemporaneous speaking and Lincoln-Douglas debate.
 He was also one of the nation's top student senators in the 1994 National Speech and Debate Association John C. Stennis National Student Congress.